 1. Overall Description:

-During the RAN2 online discussion on RAT-dependent positioning integrity, RAN2 figures out two questions should be consulted with RAN1, and one working assumption which may raise concern should be informed also, as indicated as follows:
+During the RAN2#121-bis-e meeting discussion on RAT-dependent positioning integrity, RAN2 has made the following working assumption on LMF-based RAT-dependent integrity:

-Q1: from RAN1 perspective of view, whether or not the beam-related information (Beam Bore-Sight Direction and Beam Antenna Information) are error source for DL-AOD positioning?
-If yes, Could RAN1 please also provide the parameters for the overbounding distributions of the potentially identified error sources?

-Q2: from RAN1 perspective of view, whether DNU flag(s) for positioning measurements is/are needed or not?

 Working assumption:

 It is left to LMF implementation to decide the measurement error source bound distribution based on the measurement results from UE and/or NG-RAN

-Agreement:

-Indicate the WA above in the LS to RAN1 to allow them to register any concern.

-RAN2 would like to invite RAN1 to answer the two questions and confirm if there is any concern on the working assumption made.
+RAN2 would like to kindly request RAN1 to confirm whether they have any concern on the above working assumption.
+In addition, RAN2 also has two questions to RAN1:

+Q1: Are beam-related information (Beam Bore-Sight Direction and Beam Antenna Information) error sources for DL-AOD positioning??

+Q2: Are DNU flag(s) for TRP/UE positioning measurements needed or not if the above working assumption does not hold?
+If yes, what would be the use case for it?

 2. Actions

-To RAN1 groups
+To RAN1

-ACTION: RAN2 respectfully asks RAN1 to provide the feedback on the two questions and the working assumption.
+ACTION: RAN2 respectfully asks RAN1 to provide the feedback on the two questions and indicate whether they have any concern on the working assumption.

 3. Date of Next RAN2 Meetings: